bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 ### CSS Variables/Custom Properties (IE 11 and below)
 I discovered that [SCSS variables](https://sass-lang.com/documentation/variables) and functions are your friend when it comes to supporting IE. They compile down to vanilla CSS, which is fantastic.

-Sometimes, we're planning on changing or overriding CSS custom properties later from a user interaction.
-Relying only on SCSS variables (which compile to static values), will keep modern browsers from getting the full functionality.
-That's fine!
-In Internet Explorer, CSS custom properties are treated the same as any other invalid property value, so it's easy to provide a static value as a fallback.
+That's great, but sometimes we're planning on changing or overriding CSS custom properties later from a user interaction.
+SCSS variables (which compile to static values), can't do that.
+That's okay!
+In Internet Explorer, CSS custom properties are treated the same as any other invalid property value, so it doesn't hurt anything to use them, as long as you provide a static value as a fallback.

 ```css
 $primary: red;